rileymullins/TFlex/README.md

     - **'start' coordinate** is the true end of the read.
     - **Largest start coordinate** (most downstream) is the closest to the transposon.

-### Key logic for converting the fragment-based peaks to SRT barcode-based peak boundaries
+### Key logic for converting the fragment-based peaks to SRT barcode-based peaks
 - **Fragment-based peaks:** Peaks called from the initial input qbed file where every row represents one uniquely fragmented molecule for which the read ended at a different position.
 - **SRT barcode-based peaks:** Refined fragment-based peaks where the start and end coordinates are defined based on the unique SRT barcode positions within the peak.